Ouranosinc/pavics-sdi/docs/source/index.rst

 PAVICS is a research platform dedicated to climate analysis and visualization.
 It bundles data search, analytics and visualization services.
 PAVICS is developped by Ouranos, CRIM and the `birdhouse`_ community and been funded by the `CANARIE`_ research software program.

+To get a sense of what the platform can do, check out our `JupyterLab`_ environment (login/passwd: public/public).

 Documentation structure
 -----------------------
 We plan to build extensive documentation for PAVICS.
 We're just getting started, but please provide your comments on our `issue tracker`_.